American Express credit card offers

 – Excellent cash back rewards.
 You’ll earn 6% back at U.S. supermarkets on up to $6,000 a year in spending.
 There other handy rewards, too, like 6% cash back on certain U.S. streaming services – and 3% back at U.S. gas stations and eligible transit.

-- The $0 introductory annual fee for the first year, then $95 annual fee might give you some pause, but it shouldn't be much of a stumbling block if you end up using this card a lot.
+– The $95 annual fee might give you some pause, but it shouldn’t be much of a stumbling block if you end up using this card a lot.

 There really isn’t another card offering as much as 6% cash back at U.S. supermarkets.
 Because of the high rewards and the rewards offered in other categories as well as the welcome offer, you can’t go wrong with this card if you’re looking for one to take grocery shopping.

-- You'll receive 75,000 Membership Rewards® points after spending $5,000 on purchases on your new card in your first six months of membership.
+– You’ll earn 100,000 Membership Rewards® points after spending $6,000 on purchases on your new card in your first six months of membership.

-- You'll get 5X Membership Rewards® points for flights booked directly with airlines or with American Express Travel (starting Jan.
-1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year); 5X Membership Rewards® points on prepaid hotels booked on amextravel.com; and 1X point per dollar on all other purchases.
+– You’ll get 5X Membership Rewards® points for flights booked directly with airlines or with American Express Travel (on up to $500,000 on these purchases per calendar year); 5X Membership Rewards® points on prepaid hotels booked on amextravel.com; and 1X point per dollar on all other purchases.

 – There is 24/7 Platinum Club Concierge service to help with travel arrangements, obtaining tickets to events or even picking out the perfect gift for that special someone – or maybe someone who isn’t all that special to you, but you feel like you should get him or her a gift, anyway.

-- You'll also receive a credit of $100 or $85 for your Global Entry or TSA PreCheck®, respectively, application fee.
+– You’ll also receive a credit of $100 or $85 for your Global Entry or TSA Pre✓®, respectively, application fee.